 Now, you'll find that we do not hire many Buddhist monks as house cleaners.
-While the mindfullness associated with soji sounds nice, and I'm sure a monastary of monks could get a good amount of work done in twenty minutes, but we assure you, we're not going to stop until we are finished.
+While the mindfulness associated with Soji sounds nice, and I'm sure a monastery of monks could get a good amount of work done in twenty minutes, but we assure you, we're not going to stop until we are finished.

 Personally I feel I'm able to find my zen AFTER the house is clean, preferably not by me.
 That's why I, along with thousands of families from coast to coast hire You've Got Maids to clean our homes.
 For Weekly, Bi-Monthly, and 52-Point Spring Cleans, give You've Got Maids a call.